changyenna/Task-Manager/README.md

 ## Phase I: Project Description

 ### Why is this project important to us?
-Task managers are helpful when juggling multiple responsibilites, making sure deadlines are met in a proactive manner, and staying orgagnized.
-In the form of a comprehensive todo list, we aimed to create a space where the user has a visual representation of the tasks they must accomplish.
+Task managers are helpful when juggling multiple responsibilities, ensuring deadlines are met in a proactive manner, and staying organized.
+In the form of a comprehensive to-do list, we aimed to create a space where the user has a visual representation of the tasks they must accomplish.
 Our group hopes that the program is a useful productivity tool for students and professionals who aim to be more productive with less stress.

 ### Languages/Tools/Technologies Used
 	* C++